-We recommend that you enrol your trainee as soon as you are both happy that dentistry is the career they want to stay in.
-The GDC require a trainee dental nurse to be registered on an accredited course to begin academic training before becoming clinical in practice, they should not nurse until they are enrolled with us.
+We recommend that you enrol your trainee as soon as they will be needed in the clinical environment.
+The GDC require a trainee dental nurse to be registered on an accredited course ready to begin academic training, once registered the trainee can then begin clinical duties.

 For the diploma course we need a completed application form for the trainee dental nurse and the £185 non-refundable deposit.
 We will then send the practice a certificate of enrolment to prove the staff member is enrolled with an accredited course provider.
 This can be kept in their staff folder should CQC wish to see proof that they are registered for training .
 We will then contact the employer and student just before the course begins to start the paperwork process and organise the payment for the course.
 The course will be paid in full by the start date.

 Applications for the post certificate courses need to be completed and returned to us with full payment for the relevant course.
 We will then contact the student and employer to arrange the rest of the paperwork.
 Full enrolment and access to our lectures and the NEBDN’s pebblepad platform to begin the Record of competencies (ROC’S) can take up to 28 days but students can start courses within a week or two of application.
 Flexible payment options for self funding students are available upon request.

 All the NEBDN courses we provide requires trainees/students to complete and record work carried out in clinical practice where they are employed.